Bỏ qua đến nội dung

 1. In the Home Assistant interface, go to Settings > Add-ons > Add-on store

-2. Search for "Samba share" and click the result
+2. Search for "Samba share" and click on the result

 3. Click the INSTALL button to install the add-on